How to shorten time to value with better user onboarding

 Asana's onboarding emails are a great example of how omnichannel experiences can add value and encourage user engagement.

-📖 Read more: 3 must-have user onboarding emails | The ultimate guide to aligning your lifecycle emails and in-app messaging
+Read more: 3 must-have user onboarding emails | The ultimate guide to aligning your lifecycle emails and in-app messaging

-2. Guide users toward a goal with in-app onboarding experiences
+2. Guide users with in-app onboarding

 Use in-app onboarding patterns like checklists and walkthroughs to help users realize the benefits of your product more efficiently.
 Gently guide users in the right direction until they reach their aha moment.
-Autopilot does a terrific job at leading users through their visual marketing automation platform without overwhelming them with too many features.

-It's important to focus on the benefits your customer expects to receive not the benefits you want to highlight.
-Your users don't care about all the bells and whistles in your product as much as you do—they care about how your product is going to make their life better.
+It's important to focus on the benefits your customer expects to receive, not the benefits you want to highlight.
+Your users don't care about all the bells and whistles in your product as much as you do - they care about how your product is going to make their life better.
 Don't use your onboarding sequence to drag users through every step and feature in your product at the expense of achieving value.

-📖 Read more: The 5 best walkthrough examples for web apps
+Read more: The 5 best walkthrough examples for web apps

 3. Take a hands-on approach with concierge onboarding

 For products that are more time-intensive or require extensive integrations with other tools, a more hands-on, high-touch approach can help customers reach value more quickly.
-A customer success team can help bring a “concierge” approach to reducing time to value by quickly answering questions and offering personalized training.
+A customer success team can bring a "concierge" approach to reducing time to value by quickly answering questions and offering personalized training.

-4. Identify and remove points of friction
+4. Identify and remove friction points

-When you spend hours in your own product every day, it's easy to forget what a first time user experience feels like to people unfamiliar with your product.
+When you spend hours in your own product every day, it's easy to forget what a first-time user experience feels like to people unfamiliar with your product.
 What seems like a minor blip to you could be a major point of friction for new users.

 To understand how users experience your product, take advantage of in-depth tools like Mixpanel, Heap, Fullstory, UserTesting, etc. for on-demand and ongoing identification of possible friction in the user journey.
 And don't underestimate the power of in-person user testing.

-All the way back in 2016, for instance, we saw a crazy lift in our activation rate after watching a few user onboarding sessions in FullStory.
+All the way back in 2016, for instance, we saw a significant lift in our activation rate after watching a few user onboarding sessions in FullStory.
 We realized that many new users weren't reaching the page where they needed to be to realize their aha moment.
 So we redesigned our welcome message to redirect users to that page after closing the welcome message instead of simply dropping them on the Appcues dashboard.
-That simple redirection took our completion rate from 13% all the way up to 32%—this meant 150% more users were reaching their aha moment to become activated users.
+That simple redirection took our completion rate from 13% all the way up to 32% - this meant 150% more users were reaching their aha moment to become activated users.

-this is a screenshot of analytics tool results showing user onboarding flow completion conversion rate
+Screenshot of analytics tool results showing user onboarding flow completion conversion rate

-this is a screenshot of analytics tool results showing user onboarding flow completion conversion rate
+Screenshot of analytics tool results showing user onboarding flow completion conversion rate

 It just goes to show that even small improvements to your user experience can go a long way towards removing friction and reducing time to value.

-📖 Read more: 13 product and behavioral analytics tools to help you understand your users
+Read more: 13 product and behavioral analytics tools to help you understand your users

-5. Personalize your onboarding experience for individual users
+5. Personalize the onboarding experience

 As we noted earlier, helping users reach their aha moment within the first week can dramatically increase ongoing revenue.
 Personalizing your onboarding experience can help keep users even more interested and engaged, reducing time to value and improving the overall user experience.

-For some products—particularly those that provide value through content curation—the value a user gets depends heavily on their personal preferences rather than on the features offered by a product.
+For some products - particularly those that provide value through content curation - the value a user gets depends heavily on their personal preferences rather than on the features offered by a product.
 Personalizing the onboarding process is especially important in this case.
 Pinterest leveraged personalization to reduce time to value using location data to suggest trending topics and highlighting popular content in a user's language.
 The result?
 Their new user activation and retention rates increased by 5-10%.

 By personalizing their onboarding experience, Pinterest was able to help users quickly discover relevant, valuable content, keeping them more engaged and active with the service.